ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 ### Processing files

 A preference for text file formats, then common binary formats (e.g, for images), then other binary formats with documentation.
 The aim here is to make the information readily accessible in the future without the use of specialised software.

-## API

-The data store API is implemented as a RESTful web API with calls to:

-1. Query dataset metadata
-1. Obtain specimen information and model definitions and parameters.
-1. Access the full dataset associated with a model (this includes the raw data, processing scripts, intermediate data, etc).

-The API endpoints are:

-- `v1/models` Returns metadata, model ids, and dataset ids.
-Allow query parameters for some of the metadata (e.g., species, common_name, aphiaID, imaging_method, shape_data_type, anatomical_category, anatomical_feature)
-- `/v1/{model-id}/definition` Given a model id, return the model's data (shapes and parameters)
-- `/v1/{model-id}/plot` Given a model id, return a plot of the model's shape data
-- `/v1/{dataset-id}/rawdata` Return a zip file of a dataset's data.
-This could be quite large as some data sets will be several GiB
-- `/v1/{dataset-id}/rawdatauri` Return a URI to a dataset’s data (i.e., a browsable directory hierarchy of files)

-An API to modify the data store is less important at this stage – the data store could be manually loaded separately from the API given the relatively low rate of expected model uploading.
-However, two endpoints, one to load a .zip file of the model’s data store and the other to load the metadata would be sufficient.
-These endpoints could also be used to update an existing data set.